QuentinTheDev/ShonenJump/README.md

 # ShonenJump
-This is an example of the work I am able to confidently do now
+This is an example of the work I am able to confidently do now as of September 15, 2021.